-Most poverty and social impact analysis (PSIA) has relied on computable general equilibrium (CGE) models with tens or hundreds of sectors.
-These models can be carefully calibrated to survey data and can yield detailed distributional impact assessments of changes in taxes, tariffs, or subsidies.
-The approach is generally one of 'comparative statics'—looking at the long-term effects of a one-time change—and abstracts from dynamic issues in its assessments.
+Most poverty and social impact policy analysis has relied on computable general equilibrium (CGE) models, carefully calibrated to survey data and used to study detailed distributional impact assessments of changes in taxes, tariffs, or subsidies.
+The approach is generally one of "comparative statics" and abstracts from dynamic issues in its assessments.

-The ultimate objective of research on this topic is to allow policymakers to address standard policy questions (e.g. the effects of public investment scaling up, the size of the government expenditure multiplier, or the implications of commodity price booms and busts) using tools that are both broadly in use or under development at the Fund and also sufficiently rich in sectoral structure to allow interesting and useful distributional analyses.
-More ambitiously, we envisage incorporating elements of structural change (e.g. from agriculture to industry and services) to be able to gauge the linkages between policies, distribution, and longer-term growth.
+The ultimate objective of research on this topic is to allow policymakers to address standard policy questions (e.g. the effects of fiscal policy or public investment scaling up, or the implications of commodity price booms and busts) using tools that are both broadly in use or under development at the Fund and also sufficiently rich in sectoral structure to allow interesting and useful distributional analyses.

 The model we have developed includes several key features of low income countries such as: 1) disproportionately large and unproductive agricultural sectors; 2) sectoral frictions that prevent resources from being employed in sectors with highest productivity, and 3) financial frictions of different degrees (including no possibility of saving, or borrowing).
 A summary of the sectors and flows of the model is displayed in figure 1, where c denotes consumption, superindices denote type of good (o being non-food, f being imported food and a denotes domestic food); w are wages.